livehybrid/TA-tesla-data/README.md

-#Introduction
+# Introduction

 This app collects data from the Tesla owners API.
 Can be configured for multiple vehicles and accounts - Perfect for visualising your usage, or fleets of cars.

 After installing the app, please go to the app's Configuration page and enter the API Key/Secret key which can be found at https://akrion.docs.apiary.io/#reference/authentication

 Note: The Car/Charging data collection require your Tesla to be awake, if vehicle is not awake the API returns a HTTP 408 with "Vehicle Unavailable".
 The script will not wake the vehicle, *however* if the vehicle is awake then running the script may keep it awake.
 This can cause "Phantom Drain" as various car computer systems remain online.
-If

 ## Whats in the App?
 * Input - List Cars in Tesla Account
 * Input - Collect data on availability of nearest Superchargers